• Skip to primary navigation

 • Cut back any extra skin, like the neck area—pat dry with paper towels.

-• Place a rack in an appropriate size pan.
-You can skip the rack if you don't have one.
-For a large 7+ pound breast, use a full roasting pan.
-For the smaller breast, a cake pan will do.
+• Place a rack in an appropriate-sized pan.
+If you don't have a rack, skip it.
+Use a full roasting pan for a large 7+ pound breast or a cake pan for a smaller breast.
 Spray the rack and pan with PAM.
-Place the breast on the rack and spread the rib sections to stabilize the breast.
+Place the breast on the rack and spread the rib sections to stabilize it.

 • Give it a bush with vegetable oil or melted butter.
 You can give it a sprinkle of kosher salt at this point.

-• Place in oven.
-Leave it alone for 1 hour, rotate 180°, and optionally brush with oil or butter.
+• Place in the center of the oven.
+Leave it alone for 1 hour, then rotate 180° and brush with oil or butter.
 Check the color at about 1 ½ hours to 2 hours; if the skin becomes too brown, tent lightly with aluminum foil while finishing roasting to prevent further browning.

 • Roast until an internal temperature of 165° in the thickest part.
 This will be between 16-20 minutes per pound usually.
 Variability is caused by the breast's thickness, starting internal temperature, and your oven.

-• Remove from the oven and tent.
-The internal temperature will rise about 5 degrees when tented—tent for about 10-15 minutes before carving.
+• Remove the breast from the oven and tent with foil.
+The internal temperature will rise about 3° to 5° when tented.
+Let the breast sit for 10-15 minutes before carving.

 Optional Gravy